 United States Oil Fund Target of Unusually Large Options Trading

-United States Oil Fund LP saw unusually large options trading activity on Monday.
-Traders acquired 21,663 put options on the stock.
+United States Oil Fund LP was the target of some unusual options trading on Wednesday.
+Stock traders purchased 103,808 call options on the company.

 Comments